wbazant/markerAlignmentsPaper/paper.md

 4. MAPQ >= 30, two markers, four reads: 119 (same as all of EukDetect)
 5. two markers, four reads: 206

-Re-running EukDetect modified to filter on MAPQ >= 5 shows that a more desired behaviour can not be obtained by simply tweaking the filter - we see an empty list of results for 178 samples, 78 of one taxon of the same genus, 13 of one taxon of a different genus, and 69 of more than one taxon.
+Re-running EukDetect modified to filter on MAPQ >= 5 leads to fewer instances a taxon is skipped, but more instances one taxon is reported as many - we see an empty list of results for 178 samples, 78 of one taxon of the same genus, 13 of one taxon of a different genus, and 69 of more than one taxon.

 \newpage